 First impressions count – and the box that arrives on your customer’s doorstep is their initial point of contact with your company.

 The packaging that surrounds their purchase can vary in size, appearance and function, however – if it can’t protect their order, the item will not be the only thing that’s damaged.
 It costs 17 times more than the cost of shipping to replace a broken product, and 58% of consumers would be unlikely to purchase from you again.
-It can also lead to negative reviews which can take months to counterbalance, and impact your brand reputation.
+It can also lead to negative reviews which can take months to counterbalance, and impact your brand reputation.c

 Whilst product damage is hard to control once the product has been shipped, it’s still your responsibility in the eyes of the consumer.
-Unless that is, you have outsourced to an excellent third party fulfilment provider, who will handle your goods with care (hint, hint).
+Unless that is, you have outsourced to an excellent third party fulfillment provider, who will handle your goods with care (hint, hint).
 Thankfully there are many methods of improving packaging, though they can come at an extra cost.
 Customers – especially young consumers – are increasingly concerned with corporate responsibility and pickier about where they shop as a result.
 Even basic decisions and packaging can have a thoroughly negative effect on the ecosystem and the customer experience.
 So how do you balance the need for robust protective packaging with the desire to limit your environmental impact?

 Packing orders, saving the world

 With the rise of eCommerce it has become critical that packaging can withstand the rough handling and movement orders may suffer in transit.
 Not only do companies expect their packaging to protect products, but also to serve as part of the customer experience.
-More discreet packaging might be desired by brands handling higher end products, whilst others may wish to have personalised options for extra exposure.
+More discreet packaging might be desired by brands handling higher end products, whilst others may wish to have personalized options for extra exposure.